 If you love mountains, I highly recommend getting up to Jungfraujoch mountain station where winter is all year round.

-You will have to take a train from Grindelwald up to Kleine Scheidegg, another mountain station where you can visit local shops or restaurants and as well have a perfect view to Eiger glacer.
-From Kleine Scheidegg the train will take you inside the mountain and for a while you will ride in a tunnel which was dig over hundred years ago.
+You will have to take a train from Grindelwald up to Kleine Scheidegg, another mountain station where you can visit local shops or restaurants and as well have a perfect view of Eiger glacer.
+From Kleine Scheidegg the train will take you inside the mountain and for a while, you will ride in a tunnel which was dug over hundred years ago.

 There is as well a very nice restaurant where you can have Swiss fondue with great views to snowy peaks.

-Geneva is a very famous Swiss city which is home to World Trade Organization, World Health Organization, United Nations and many other international organizations.
-It would be even hard to find any other city in the world which has so many important decision makers.
+Geneva is a very famous Swiss city that is home to World Trade Organization, World Health Organization, United Nations, and many other international organizations.
+It would be even hard to find any other city in the world which has so many important decision-makers.

-Geneva is in a french speaking part of Switzerland, so french language is most common over there.
-Funny thing is that not every Swiss speaks both french and german, so they communicate in english.
+Geneva is in a french speaking part of Switzerland, so the french language is most common over there.
+Funny thing is that not every Swiss speaks both french and german, so they communicate in English.

 Geneva is in a really nice location close to the Swiss Alps by the big lake of Geneva.
 As in Lausanne, you can really feel that the architecture of Geneva was as well influenced by french.

 There are many different locations you can visit in Geneva, from museums to parks, from churches to cozy boutiques.

 You should visit a beautiful Parc de La Grange which was opened to public back in 1917 and has a pristine rose garden.